open-telemetry/opentelemetry-go/website_docs/getting-started.md

 tracer = tp.Tracer(serviceName)
 ```

-Creating a `Tracer` from a `TracerProvider` is necessary to let you create trace spans manually.
+Creating a `Tracer` from a `TracerProvider` is necessary to let you create trace
+spans manually.

-The full sample code looks like this:
+The full code sample, with additional required imports, looks like this:

 ```go
 package main